To obtain a residential parking permit, every year an applicant must provide the following:

 A 30-day temporary parking permit may be issued when a permit applicant has proof of residence and a valid vehicle registration but lacks the following documentation when applying for an RPP Permit/Decal:

 1) Notarized letter - If the vehicle is not registered to the permit applicant, a notarized letter from the registered owner, providing authorization to operate the vehicle, must be obtained.
 The letter should include the make, model and VIN number along with the signature of the owner.
-The letter must be signed and dated no more than 6 months from the day of permit application.
+Each RPP customer is only permitted to obtain one permit with a notarized letter.
+The letter must be signed and dated no more than 6 months from the day of the permit application.
 Any notarized letter that is older than 6 months will not be accepted.

 2) Current student ID –Students who own a vehicle registered in Maryland must provide verification that they are currently enrolled in school.
 Students with vehicles registered in Maryland are not required to update their address of record with the Maryland Motor Vehicle Administration (MVA) as most other Maryland residents are required.